gvrrao74/Wolfenstein-s-DOOM/README.md

   * **Keep Moving**: Standing still is a recipe for disaster.
 Keep strafing and turning to avoid enemy fire.
   * **Never Stop Firing**: With unlimited ammo, the best offense is a constant stream of fire.

+### Upgrade ?
+  * You can play in the web.
+But if you want higher quality, increased FPS, and better everything, feel free to download the executable file

 ### Minimum System Requirements